California divorce attorney Thomas Kendall answers: Can I make my spouse sign a joint tax return if we divorce? Read to see the answer.

 This is a tricky question, because the answer will mislead you.
 The answer is that as to a Federal Return, absolutely not, and as to a California State Return, probably not.
 So the answer is no, neither you or the judge can make them do that.

 But you are asking the wrong question.
-The question should be what is the way we can send the least amount of tax to the government.
+The question shouldn’t be whether or not you can make your spouse sign a joint tax return in the event of divorce, rather it should be “what is the way we can send the least amount of tax to the government?”
 Once you, your CPA and your attorneys know that, you need to try to file the return(s) in the way that is most advantageous to both of you.
-Usually, whatever tax is saved, is split equally in some manner.
+Usually in California divorce, whatever tax is saved, is split equally in some manner.
 In most cases the parties agree through the attorneys to just split the return.

 If the other side wants to cut off their nose to spite their face (or cut your nose off to spite your face) then try to get that to the court’s attention and hope that the court will at least rule in your favor on other issues as a punishment for being ridiculous as to this issue.